Results matter, especially after an arrest. See how our past successes have helped our former clients.

 The new York Times recently published a handwritten letter where Roman talks about his difficult upbringing.
 Seleznev was only 2 when his parents got divorced and 17 when his mother died from alcohol poisoning.
 In 2011 he was severely injured during a terrorist bombing in Morocco.
-It took him a while to recover causing his wife to divorce him while he was in comma.
+It took him a while to recover causing his wife to divorce him while he was in a comma.
 Seleznev states in the letter that he wants to pay for everything he’s done wrong.
 He has offered to help the U.S. fight cybercrime and met with officials to discuss details about hacker activities.
 He gave the United States government six flash drives and four of his laptops for this purpose.

 Seleznev’s lawyer, Igor Litvak, talks about his client being responsible and cooperating with authorities.
 He thinks the 27-year sentence is not reasonable.
 His client should not pay for the political issues between the United States and Russia.
-Roman Seleznev is not a political prisoner and should not be catalogued or treated as such.
+Roman Seleznev is not a political prisoner and should not be cataloged or treated as such.
 Litvak also says his client’s background and difficult upbringing should be considered.
 Seleznev still suffers from the injuries sustained in Morocco bombings.